IvanFan/skilltree/python-tricks.md

 Twisted use it to modify async function

-we can use it to extend third party libs
+we can use it to extend third party libs or debug existing functions